 Self-love is a way to empower the feminine within.
-The information and exercises below will help you to gain a better idea of where you are on the self-love continuum and will provide you with tools to help you deepen your love of yourself so that you can more fully empower the feminine.
+The information and exercises below will help you to gain a better idea of where you are on the self-love continuum so you can deepen your love of yourself and more fully empower the feminine.

 If at any time during these exercises you experience any physical discomfort or emotional distress, please stop and take care of yourself.
 This is part of the art of self-love.